Creating and Running Vue.js Projects with ServBay

 8585

-Once saved, ServBay will automatically update its web server (Caddy or Nginx) configuration to proxy requests for
+Save the configuration, and ServBay will automatically update its web server (Caddy or Nginx) settings to proxy

 servbay-vue-dev.servbay.demo

-.For more detailed steps on configuring a Node.js development website in ServBay, refer to Adding a Node.js Development Website in ServBay.
+.For more detailed steps on configuring a Node.js development site in ServBay, see Adding a Node.js Development Website in ServBay.

 - Name: